mahsammalik/analytics-and-reporting-management-duplicate/README.md

 ## Use

-1. Install following packages from npm.
+1. Install following packages from npm
     >     ajv
     >     lodash
     >     validator